Self Care Guide

 There are many choices for what treatment to take when you are feeling unwell and where to seek help and advice.
 By making the correct decision at the correct time you will receive the best available care.
-Next time you or a member of your family is feeling ill use thie video, chart and guide below to help you decide.

 Can you treat yourself at home?

-you spoken with your chemist?
+Have you spoken with your chemist?

 Pharmacists are qualified to dispense not only medicines, but also advice on a range of common complaints such as sore throats, aches & pains, colds and the flu.